Tits Geometry and Positive Curvature: Compact spherical Buildings

 It is the main result of \cite{BSp} that an infinite, irreducible, locally connected, compact, metric, topologically Moufang building of rank at least $2$ is classical.
-Namely, it is a Tits building associated to a non-compact real semisimple Lie group via the following description:
+Namely, it is a Tits building associated to a noncompact real semisimple Lie group via the following description (cf. also proof of Theorem \ref{mainresult}):

-\begin{example}[Symmetric Spaces and Buildings] Let $\U$ be a connected non-compact real semisimple Lie group without center and $\K \subset \U$ a maximal compact subgroup (which is unique up to conjugation).
-The isometric action of $\U$ on the \emph{symmetric space} $N = \U/\K$ of non-positive curvature induces a continuous action on the boundary at infinity, $ \Sph_{\infty} $, with the same orbits as those of the subaction by $\K$.
+\begin{example}[Symmetric Spaces and Buildings] Let $\U$ be a connected noncompact real semisimple Lie group without center and $\K \subset \U$ a maximal compact subgroup (which is unique up to conjugation).
+The isometric action of $\U$ on the \emph{symmetric space} $N = \U/\K$ of nonpositive curvature induces a continuous action on the boundary at infinity, $ \Sph_{\infty} $, with the same orbits as those of the subaction by $\K$.
 Here the action by $\K$ is topologically equivalent to the isotropy representation of $\K$ on the unit sphere $\Sph_p$ at $p\in N$ with $\U_p = \K$.

 The isotropy representation of $\K = \U_p$ is polar with sections the tangent spaces of \emph{flats} through $p \in N = \U/\K$.
 These flats at infinity are \emph{apartments} of a (topological) building, $\mathscr{C}(\U)$ equivalent to $\mathscr{C}(\Sph_p, \U_p)$.
 One gets all apartments in the building in this fashion by letting $p$ go through all points of $N$.
 The group $\U$ is the identity component of the (topologiocal) automorphism group $\text{Aut}_\text{top}(\mathscr{C} (\U))$ of the building.